Mjz86/C_colon/mcc.md

-- atomic and barrier qualifiers:
+- atomic and barrier qualifiers.

 0. `no_barrier`:
- for the evaluation of an expression E, no atomic operation occurred during the execution of E,and no barrier was made with any memory ordering,otherwise the behavior is undefined  . similar to other qualifiers it can be casted by  `unsafe(no_barrier)`and is recursive by composition.
+ for the evaluation of an expression E, no atomic operation occurred during the execution of E,and no barrier was made with any memory ordering,otherwise the behavior is undefined  . similar to other qualifiers it can be casted by  `unsafe(no_barrier)`and is recursive by composition. for functions with this qualifier , they can only call functions with `no_barrier`, otherwise the program is ill formed.

 1. `relaxed_barrier` :
- for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the relaxed memory order, otherwise the behavior is undefined. similar to other qualifiers it can be casted by  `unsafe(relaxed_barrier)`and is recursive by composition.
+ for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the relaxed memory order, otherwise the behavior is undefined. similar to other qualifiers it can be casted by  `unsafe(relaxed_barrier)`and is recursive by composition. for functions with this qualifier , they can only call functions with `no_barrier` or `relaxed_barrier` , otherwise the program is ill formed.

 2. `acquire_barrier`:
  for the evaluation of an expression E,